 If a campaign treasurer files a report that is deemed incomplete, the treasurer will be notified by the filing officer as to why the report is incomplete by certified mail or by another method using a common carrier that provides a proof of delivery as to why the report is incomplete.
 The campaign treasurer must file an addendum to the incomplete report within seven days of notification.
 The addendum must include all necessary information to complete the report.
-The failure to file a complete report after notice constitute a violation of Chapter 106, F.S.
+The failure to file a complete report after notice constitute a violation of <a href="#chapter-notice-chapter